int128/jira-to-slack/README.md

 ### App Engine

-You can deploy on App Engine:
+You can deploy jira-to-slack to App Engine:

 ```sh
 # Install SDK